zoho/zohocrm-nodejs-sdk-2.1/README.md

 Before you get started with creating your NodeJS application, you need to register your client and authenticate the app with Zoho.

 - Create an instance of **Logger** Class to log exception and API information.

     ```js
     const {Levels} = require("@zohocrm/nodejs-sdk/routes/logger/logger");
     const LogBuilder = require("@zohocrm/nodejs-sdk/routes/logger/log_builder").LogBuilder;
     /*
-     * Create an instance of Logger Class that takes two parameters
+    * Create an instance of Logger Class that requires the following
-     * 1 -> Level of the log messages to be logged.
+    * level -> Level of the log messages to be logged.
 Can be configured by typing Levels "." and choose any level from the list displayed.
-     * 2 -> Absolute file path, where messages need to be logged.
+    * filePath -> Absolute file path, where messages need to be logged.
     */
     let logger = new LogBuilder()
         .level(Levels.INFO)